AntonioFasano/SienaR/README.md

  __Step 5__  Identify the local [Endpoint](https://en.wikipedia.org/wiki/Web_API#Endpoints) of ESSE3 and possibly Moodle.

- Because ESSE3 is a self-hosted web app (like perhaps your employer mail server), you have to figure out which is the home address.
+Because ESSE3 is a self-hosted web app (like perhaps your employer mail server), you have to figure out which is the home address (endpoint).
 For the [Basic Access Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) method, you just go to the ESSE3 login page.
 Its address is similar to:

      https://....yourdomain.edu/.../auth/Logon.do